Reflex Sympathetic Dystrophy (RSD)

 Furthermore, many healthcare centers lack a standardized approach to the diagnosis and treatment of RSD.
 Many patients find themselves going nowhere or going in circles for their care.
 This can create problems for patients who are receiving Workers' Compensation benefits or pursuing personal injury claims.

 The YouTube video below discusses reflex sympathetic dystrophy, its causes, and treatments.Sacramento Personal Injury Lawyer

 I'm Ed Smith, a Personal Injury Lawyer for Sacramento and all of Northern California.
 RSD cases can be difficult as the symptoms can arise days or weeks after the initial injury.
 This makes it more complicated to have the added condition, and the additional pain and discomfort, recognized in your claim.
 RSD claims need an experienced Reflex Sympathetic Dystrophy Lawyer.

-I have successfully handled many RSD cases that have led to the compensation for the injured.
-If you have been injured by another's negligence and that injury has resulted in RSD give me a call today at 916.921.6400 for free and friendly advice concerning your potential claim.
+I have successfully handled many RSD cases that have led to compensation for the injured.
+If you have been injured by another's negligence and that injury has resulted in RSD give me a call today at 916.921.6400 or 800.404.5400 for free and friendly advice concerning your potential claim.